 Totoweka

 Totoweka pounamu gets its striking name, meaning “blood of the weka”, from the distinctive flecks of red that streak through its green depths.
 Traditionally found in South Westland, this greenstone typically features a rich, leafy green base accented with flashes of rusty red or brown oxidization.
-The unique colouration symbolizes strength and vitality, reminding us of the lifeblood that courses through the natural world.
+The unique colouration symbolises strength and vitality, reminding us of the lifeblood that courses through the natural world.
 Totoweka’s bold beauty makes it a favorite for carvings that reflect connection to the land, resilience, and unwavering spirit.

 The world of pounamu types holds endless wonder.
 Whether drawn to the ethereal beauty of Kahurangi, the warmth of Raukaraka, or the unique markings of Kōkopu, may you find a piece that resonates with your spirit and tells its own story.
 You can find more information at Te Ara.